Iron Man: Armored Adventures

-Iron Man: Armored Adventures (also known in early promotional materials as Iron Man: The Animated Series) is a 3D CGI-animated series based on the Marvel Comics superhero Iron Man.
+Iron Man: Armored Adventures (also known in early promotional materials as Iron Man: The Animated Series) is a French-Luxembourgish-British-American 3D CGI-animated series based on the Marvel Comics superhero Iron Man.
 It debuted in the United States on Nicktoons on April 24, 2009, and it aired on Teletoon in Canada.
 The series is story edited by showrunner Christopher Yost, who also worked on Wolverine and the X-Men, and numerous other Marvel Animation projects.
 The television show is not related to the 2007 animated film The Invincible Iron Man; it has a different voice cast, but some story elements are similar and the show uses the same musical score as the film in some instances.
-It is the first Iron Man television series since Iron Man from 1994 to 1996, and started airing after the success of the live action Iron Man film, which had been distributed by Nicktoons’ sibling Paramount Pictures.
+It is the first Iron Man television series since Iron Man from 1994 to 1996 (and the last until Iron Man and His Awesome Friends in 2025), and started airing after the success of the live action Iron Man film, which had been distributed by Nicktoons' sibling Paramount Pictures.

 The series follows the adventures of a younger version of Tony Stark and his alter ego of Iron Man.
 As Iron Man, he uses his technological inventions to fight other similarly technologically advanced threats.
 His friends James "Rhodey" Rhodes and Pepper Potts help him on his courageous and dangerous adventures.

 The second season of this series premiered on July 13, 2011, running concurrently with the English dub of the completely separate Marvel Anime: Iron Man anime series, which had already finished airing on Japan's Animax in 2010.

 On August 25, 2012, it was revealed that Iron Man: Armored Adventures would air as part of The CW's new Saturday morning children's block Vortexx.
 After November 24, 2012, Vortexx ceased airing the show and replaced it with Transformers: Prime on December 8, 2012.

 As of May 2025, both seasons of the show are available on Disney+ (as of January 2021) and Amazon Prime Canada via Crave.